raffaeleav/nfties/README.md

 ## Overview
 <p>
-  Nfties was developed with the goal of gaining practical experience in implementing a Dapp, with a focus on blockchain security.
-  The platform allows users to explore a wide range of NFTs and purchase or sell them.
-The Dapp admin can mint NFTs through a dedicated dashboard.
+Nfties was developed to gain practical experience in building a decentralized application (Dapp), with a strong focus on Ethereum and blockchain security.
+The platform enables users to explore, buy, and sell a wide range of NFTs.
+Additionally, the Dapp admin has access to a dedicated dashboard for minting new NFTs.
 </p>